Loading...

 How to search for data

 When to search the corpus for data, the user can first optionally set the filters and enter certain search items (words, glosses, POS tags).
 After this, the user has to press the button "Search" and wait until all data are displayed below.
-Finally, the results can be downloaded in different file formats (xml, tex, docx and pdf).
+The result will be a list of datapoints, each consisting of one or more glossed and tagged sentences with additional information on the speaker, dialect, and date of elicitation.
+Concretely, a datapoint contains more than one sentence if one sentence provides the context for another sentence (e.g. question-answer pairs) or the sentences are variants of each other (e.g. different word orders or grammatical vs. ungrammatical versions).
+The results can be downloaded in different file formats (xml, tex, docx and pdf).

 Note that the data contain Unicode signs which might cause problems for Latex or Word.
-For Latex, use xelatex or lualatex as a compiler or replace the problematic characters by their Latex commands.
+For Latex, use xelatex or lualatex as a compiler or replace the problematic characters with their Latex commands if you must use (pdf)latex.
 For Word, make sure that your encoding is set to utf-8.

 The print to PDF button will lead you to the print option in your browser.
 Make sure that your settings are set to "Save to PDF" if you would like to download a PDF.

 Make sure that you have the newest version of your browser installed.
-Some functions might not be fully available if the browser version is too old.
+Some functions might not be fully available if your browser version is too old.

 Searching for words, glosses or POS tags

-The database can be searched for certain words, glosses and part of speech tags (henceforth "search item").
+The database can be searched for certain words, glosses and part of speech tags (henceforth "search terms").
 These can be searched for in the field "Free search".
-The free search is case-insensitive.
+The free search is completely case-insensitive.

 Filtering the data for certain constructions